Political views on the Macedonian language: Historical overview

-After 1944 the communist-dominated government sought to create a Bulgarian-Yugoslav federation (see Balkan Communist Federation) and part of this entailed giving "cultural autonomy" to the Pirin region.
+After 1944 the communist-dominated government sought to create a Bulgarian-Yugoslav Balkan Communist Federation and part of this entailed giving "cultural autonomy" to the Pirin region.
 Consequently, Bulgarian communists recognised Macedonian as distinct from Bulgarian on 2nd Nov 1944 with a letter from the Bulgarian Workers' Party (communists) to Marshal Tito and CPY.
 From January 1945 the regional newspaper Pirinsko Delo printed in Bulgaria started to publish a page in Macedonian.
 After the Tito–Stalin split in 1948, those plans were abandoned.
 This date also coincided with the first claims of Bulgarian linguists as to the Serbianisation of the Macedonian.
 Officially Bulgaria continued to support the idea of a Macedonian unification and a Macedonian nation but within the framework of a Balkan Federation and not within Yugoslavia.
 However, a reversal in the Macedonisation policy was already announced in the secret April plenum of the BCP in 1956 and openly proclaimed in the plenum of 1963.
 1958 was the first time that a "serious challenge" to the Macedonian position was launched by Bulgaria.
 These developments led to violent polemics between Yugoslav and Bulgarian scholars and sometimes reflected on the bilateral relations of the two countries.